sagi-z/vimspectorpy/README.md

 * Run pytest/nosetests for the project or test file.
 * Debug the current file as a program.
 * Launch ipython and attach a debugger to it to debug your code with vimspector.
+* Add a strategy to [vim-test] to allow running a test case in a debugger.

 ![Pyconsole example](Pyconsole.gif "ipython console debug your code with vimspector")